 - MCAT Physics Scores Please send your score electronically to the residency coordinator using the email link on the "program contacts" page.

 - A valid ECFMG certificate (if you graduated from medical school outside of the United States)

 - A copy of your medical school diploma (if you have graduated from medical school)

 Appointments are made through the National Resident Matching Program (NRMP).

 To register see:

 Applicants considered for an appointment will be invited to visit Mayo Clinic for a personal interview with the program director and selected faculty.
-Interviews are conducted between November 10 and December 20 each year.
+Interviews are conducted in the fall each year.
 The radiation oncology residency begins July 1, nearly 20 months after your interview.